PanosEconomou/notes/Quantum_Fields/Boundaries.md

 ***Proof:*** The transformation $R : \mathbb C\to \mathbb C$ given by $z\mapsto -e^{-i\arg \tau}z$ is a conformal transformation as a rotation of the complex plane.
 The same thing is true for scalings $D :\mathbb C\to \mathbb C $ where $z\mapsto \frac{1}{||\tau||} z$.
 We note that the transformation $z\mapsto -\frac{1}{z}$ is the composition of the two so it is conformal.

-Now take a look at he follwing commutative diagram.
+Now take a look at he following commutative diagram.
 $$
 \begin{CD}
 \mathbb C @>f>> \mathbb C\\